OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

 \subsection{System overview}

-Our proposed system, \method, is based on the existing learning scheme of CDP-FL (i.e., \texttt{DP-FedAVG} \cite{DBLP:conf/iclr/McMahanRT018} or similar algorithms that share locally optimized raw results and perform aggregation and perturbation on the server) equipping TEE on the server side as shown in Figure \ref{fig:overview}.
-As an initial setup, we provision an enclave, where each client exchanges shared keys (e.g., AES) and verifies the integrity of the processes running on the enclave via RA.
-If the attestation fails, the clients have to refuse to join the FL at this phase.
-We assume that communication between the client and server is performed over a secure channel (TLS), which the untrusted server terminates, and that sent gradients\footnote{In \texttt{DP-FedAVG}, the data shared from participants are not exactly gradients, but differences of model weights.
-However, as the same argument can basically be made in \texttt{DP-FedSGD} \cite{DBLP:conf/iclr/McMahanRT018}, we jointly refer to the model update data sent from participants as \textit{gradients} in the later sections.} are doubly encrypted and can be decrypted only in the trusted enclave.
+The proposed system, namely the \method (Figure \ref{fig:overview}), follows basic \texttt{FedAVG} algorihtm with standard top-$k$ sparsification; however, the TEE is placed on the server side with a server-side algorithm resistant to side-channel attacks.
+As an initial configuration, we provide an enclave in which each client verifies the integrity of the processes running on the enclave via RA and exchanges shared keys (AES-GCM).
+If attestation fails, the client must refuse to join the FL in this phase.
+We assume that communication between the client and server is performed over a secure channel (TLS), which the untrusted server terminates, and that the transmitted gradients\footnote{In \texttt{FedAVG}, the data shared by users are not exactly gradients---rather, they are the delta of model weights.
+However, in the context of compatibility with \texttt{FedSGD}, we jointly refer to model update data transmitted by users as \textit{gradients} or \textit{parameters}.} are doubly encrypted and can only be decrypted in the trusted enclave.